-Why Does Hard Drive Disposal Matter?
+Why Does Hard Drive Shredding Matter?

-When you retire your computers, you need to make sure that all the data is properly destroyed.
 Electronic information is already covered by HIPAA and FACTA privacy laws, so it’s important to properly take care of devices to eliminate the risk of data exposure for personal and legal matters.

 This is a mobile service where a shred truck comes to your location to shred the drives at your curbside.
-One of the major advantages is you get to watch the shredding occur.

 Off-site shredding is where a provider will come and collect all of the drives from your location.
 Afterward, they will go directly to an off-site shredding facility to be destroyed.

 - Desktop computers, monitors, and external hard drives

 - Consumer electronics (tablets, laptops, and gaming consoles)